abhiTronix/vidgear/docs/gears/stabilizer/usage.md

 &thinsp;

-!!! fail "The stabilizer may not perform well against High-frequency jitter in video.
+!!! failure "The stabilizer may not perform well against High-frequency jitter in video.
 Use at your own risk!"

 !!! warning "The stabilizer might be slower :snail: for High-Quality/Resolution :material-high-definition-box: videos-frames."

 !!! tip "It is advised to enable logging on the first run for easily identifying any runtime errors."

-!!! experiment "After going through Stabilizer Class Usage Examples, Checkout more of its advanced configurations [here ➶](../../../help/stabilizer_ex/)"
+!!! example "After going through Stabilizer Class Usage Examples, Checkout more of its advanced configurations [here ➶](../../../help/stabilizer_ex/)"

 &thinsp;